-The Company's operation is affected by the coronavirus pandemic and the Company incurred loss in 2020.
-The Company permanently closed two stores in 2020 and decided to reduce leased spaces in certain stores effective early 2021.
+The Company's operation is affected by the coronavirus pandemic and the Company incurred loss in 2021 and 2020.
 Accordingly, management identified that property and equipment and right-of-use assets have indicators of impairment and performed impairment test to determine recoverable amount.
 The assessment of the recoverable amount requires significant judgment and involves estimation and assumptions about future sales and costs, as well as external inputs such as discount rate and growth rate.
 In addition, because of the coronavirus pandemic, there is heightened level of uncertainty on the future economic outlook and market forecast.
 Hence, such assessment is a key audit matter in our audit.